 Security is all about change, and at times may feel like warfare.
 Businesses have to make decisions and execute based on partial information — the “fog of war” — and you may have to change course very quickly if needed.
-If you are a person who likes change, or who knows how to manage it adeptly, you will.
-Click To Tweet
+If you are a person who likes change, or who knows how to manage it adeptly,… Click To Tweet

 Improving security is one of the 7 strategies critical to digital transformation.
 Learn the rest of the strategies in our latest whitepaper: “7 Strategies to Accelerate Your Digital Transformation”